syncfusion-content/xamarin-docs/Xamarin/SfListView/Grouping.md

 </ContentPage>
 {% endhighlight %}

-The following code example illustrates how to apply the custom grouping logic.
+The following code example illustrates how to calculate the sum of values using converter.

 {% highlight c# %}
 public object Convert(object value, Type targetType, object parameter, CultureInfo culture)